Updated: December 6, 2018

-A new Outlook profile is required because the profile contains the MSExchMailboxGUID of the source server which is different from the MSExchMailboxGUID in Office 365.
+If Direct Connect prematurely connects an Outlook profile to Office 365, a new Outlook profile is required.
+This is because the profile contains the MSExchMailboxGUID of the source server which is different from the MSExchMailboxGUID in Office 365.
 This mismatch corrupts the .OST for connectivity to both the source server and Office 365, resulting in the pop-up Temporary Mailbox Error.

 During this time, end users can use webmail to access email on the source server.